mozilla/application-services/docs/howtos/locally-published-components-in-fenix.md

    Note that the path should be relative from `local.properties`.
 For example, if `application-services` and `firefox-android` are at the same level, the relative path would be `../../application-services`
+1. Do the same for `android-components/local.properties` - so yes, your local checkout of `firefox-android` requires 2 copies of `local.properties`, both with identical values for `autoPublish.application-services.dir` (and probably identical in every other way too)
 1. Build the consuming project following its usual build procedure, e.g. via `./gradlew assembleDebug` or `./gradlew test`.